I am 16 years old and I am going to live in College accommodation. What support can I expect?

 It has to be said that these individuals are in the minority, the majority settle in quickly and enjoy this stage in their life, take advantage of what is on offer, thrive in the grown-up atmosphere and become one of the many delightful students who progress and achieve their aims.

 To give parents, carers and guardians the chance to talk through these issues we hold a parents evening a few weeks before term starts.
-There are also informal Christmas and Easter "drop ins".
-Your parents/carers will automatically be invited to the parents evening when we send out the joining instructions during the summer.

 What items can students bring to put in their rooms?

 Within reason students can bring whatever they want to put in their rooms.
 However you need to consider the following:

 - All electrical equipment must be PAT (Personal Appliance Tested) tested to comply with electrical regulations.
 There are qualified PAT testers on site during the induction days to check the equipment.

 - For safety reasons we do not permit you to bring large electrical items such as microwaves, grills or large fridges.
 However, small table-top sized fridges are permitted.

 - There is no problem with bringing a stereo, however as a member of a community living together in a hall of residence you will need to consider others when playing your music.
 Be warned, we will confiscate equipment that causes a disturbance.

 - We encourage all students to take out insurance to cover the replacement costs of equipment brought onto campus.